-The Organization is primarily reimbursed for medical, behavioral health and ancillary services provided to patients based on the lesser of actual charges or prospectively set rates for all FQHC services provided to a Medicare beneficiary on the same day.
+The Organization is primarily reimbursed for services provided to patients based on the lesser of actual charges or prospectively set rates for all FQHC services provided to a Medicare beneficiary on the same day.
 Certain other services provided to patients are reimbursed based on predetermined payment rates for each Current Procedural Terminology (CPT) code, which may be less than the Organization's public fee schedule.